JAlcocerT/JAlcocerT/content/blog/entrep_wedding.md

     Execution
 ```

-* PMF (Product-Market Fit) - The "What": *defines what you are offering and what problem you are solving for what audience.
+1. PMF (Product-Market Fit) - The "WHAT": *defines what you are offering and what problem you are solving for what audience.

 Without a clear "what" that resonates, everything else is building on shaky ground.
 The biggest risk for entrepreneurs often lies in building something nobody wants*

-* Tech - The "How": software, hardware, or a proprietary process...
+2. Tech - The "HOW": software, hardware, or a proprietary process...

-* Execution - The "Doing" / "Making it Happen": Actual work to make it a reality and sustain it.
+3. Execution - The "Doing" / "Making it Happen": Actual work to make it a reality and sustain it.

 Risks in execution include poor team dynamics, inability to raise funds, failing to hit milestones, losing focus, or simply not having the grit to push through challenges